 Pro tip: While larger pots can brew smaller serving sizes, the single-serving cup may taste less strong.
 If you are planning to brew a single cup 99% of the time, you should go with a smaller coffee maker.

 Consider your counter space, too.
 Measure the spot where you’ll set your coffee maker (including the height if it’s going underneath cabinets) before you go shopping.
+We love this compact coffee maker for smaller spaces.

 Strength and Flavor: If you and your family have different coffee preferences, look for a machine that lets you change the brewing strength depending on whether you want a weaker or a stronger cup.
 There are also coffee makers that do a lot more than just brew your standard cup of coffee.
 They’ll whip up everything from tea to hot chocolate to a fancy cappuccino.